 What is Janmashtami?

-Known as Krishna Janmashtami or Gokulashtami is an annual Hindu Festival celebrating the birth of Lord Krishna.
+Known as Krishna Janmashtami or Gokulashtami, it is an annual Hindu Festival celebrating the birth of Lord Krishna.
 It’s on the 8th day, ashtami of the Krishna Paksha (dark fortnight according to the lunar calendar) during the holy month of Shravan.

 Who is Lord Krishna?

 Lord Krishna is one of the most popular and worshipped divinity.
 He is the eighth incarnation or avatar of Lord Vishnu.
-His biological parents Devaki and Vasudeva were imprisoned by the evil King Kansa, who happened to be Devaki’s brother.
+His biological parents Devaki and Vasudeva were imprisoned by the evil King Kansa, who happened to be His maternal uncle.
 According to the prophecy, Devaki’s 8th son would destroy King Kansa.
 Kansa thought he would kill the 8th child.
-But Narada (a sage who was a musician, travelled travelled and a storyteller) put a question saying 8th child from the beginning, or end?
+But Narada (a sage who was a musician, traveller and a storyteller) put a question saying 8th child from the beginning, or end?

 So King Kansa decided to kill every child.
 The seventh son (Balaram) was celestially transferred to the womb of Rohini’s womb, first wife of Vasudeva.
 Lord Krishna was born in the prison.
 He was born at midnight on a dark night.
 Miraculously, the guards and everyone in and around the palace fell asleep except for Vasudeva, Devaki and the new born.
 Vasudeva crossed the stormy Yamuna river at night and took baby Krishna to his friend in the next village Gokul.
 Lord Krishna was raised by Nandalal and Yashoda.